Nomadic Expeditions

 Mountain Railways of India

-The Mountain Railway of India consists of three railways: the Darjeeling Himalayan Railway located in the foothills of the Himalayas in West Bengal, the Nilgiri Mountain Railways located in the Nilgiri Hills of Tamil Nadu, and the Kalka Shimla Railway located in the Himalayan foothills of Himachal Pradesh.
+The Mountain Railway of India consists of three railways: the Darjeeling Himalayan Railway located in the foothills of the Himalaya in West Bengal, the Nilgiri Mountain Railways located in the Nilgiri Hills of Tamil Nadu, and the Kalka Shimla Railway located in the Himalayan foothills of Himachal Pradesh.
 All three railways are still fully functional and operational.
 Representing visionary feats of engineering, these railways are outstanding examples of innovative transportation systems built through difficult terrain, which had great influence on the social and economic development of their respective regions.

 Chhatrapati Shivaji Terminus